-Cleaning and Bandaging a Wound - Topic Overview
+Care for a Skin Wound - Topic Overview

 Stop the bleeding

-layers of clean cloth, plastic bags, or the cleanest material available between
+put something else between your hands and the wound.
+You can use many layers of clean cloth, plastic bags, or the cleanest material available.

 if the area swells, the jewelry will not affect blood flow.

-without lifting the first.
-If there is an object in the wound, apply pressure
+apply another one without lifting the first.
+If there is an object in the wound, apply pressure around the object,

 Clean the wound